-- Denmark had most fixed broadband subscriptions: 0,44 per capita in 2018.
-The share was over 0,27 in all of the countries. - When comparing the penetration of dedicated mobile data subscriptions, Finland was well above the rest of the countries with 0,4 subscriptions per capita.
-Latvia had the second highest penetration at 0,33, followed by Denmark at 0,20. - When adding dedicated mobile broadband subscriptions to fixed broadband subscriptions, Finland had a penetration rate of 0,72 subscriptions per capita, followed by Denmark with 0,64 and Latvia with 0,60 subscriptions per capita. - The highest penetration rate for mobile voice and data subscriptions, 1,16 per capita, was found in Finland.
-Denmark had the second highest penetration rate at 1,15, followed by Sweden at 1,07.
+- Denmark had most fixed broadband subscriptions: 0,44 per capita in 2019.
+The share was over 0,27 in all of the countries. - When comparing the penetration of dedicated mobile data subscriptions, Finland and Latvia were well above the rest of the countries with 0,38 and 0,36 subscriptions per capita.
+The rest of the countries were between 0,06 and 0,23. - When adding dedicated mobile broadband subscriptions to fixed broadband subscriptions, Finland had a broadband penetration rate of 0,71 subscriptions per capita, followed by Denmark with 0,63 and Latvia with 0,62 subscriptions per capita. - There was only three countries with a penetration rate for mobile voice and data subscriptions above 1.
+A penetration of 1,17 per capita was found in Finland and Denmark.
+Sweden had the third highest penetration of 1,10 per capita.